PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ### Forward / Backwards Compatability
 Assets that don't use model hierarchy or that are both "complete" and "explicit" do not require any updates to be forward or backwards compatable.

 To make assets backwards compatible, implicit groups need to be made explicit.
-To make assets forward compatible, _intentionally incompete_ model hierarchies need to author explicit `kind=""` (or some other terminating kind).
+For forwards compatability, _intentionally incomplete_ model hierarchies may choose to explicitly terminate the hierarchy (using `subcomponent` or the proposed `none` or `terminal`) but only to avoid the extra `kind` reads described above.

 ## Validation in Contrast and in Concert
 OpenUSD anticipates including validation as a core service that can be used to detect and repair invalid model hierarchies.